 Priority will be given to proposals that:

-- Are led by STEM undergraduate and graduate students.
+- Are led by and/or focused on reaching STEM undergraduate and graduate students.

 - Are focused on civic engagement in our democracy, voting rights, equity and justice, and/or science advocacy.